Updated: Aug 19, 2021

 You can see the rest of the blogs here.

 Hello.
-My name is Jacqui and I’m the Project Manager here at LANDED.
+My name is Jacqui and I’m the Service Manager here at LANDED.

 I first started working with LANDED in 2006.
 Prior to this, I had a very different career as a sales rep, where I would travel across Scotland selling a range of household products to major supermarkets.
 I enjoyed the flexibility of my role as a sales rep, as it allowed me time to look after my family, but I got really fed up being nice to people just so they would buy my products, so I knew it was time for a career change.